hugoabonizio/event_emitter.cr/README.md

 ### Instance

 The class `EventEmitter::Base` provides the methods `on`, `once` and `emit` to insert a new listener, insert a one-time listener and trigger an event, respectively.
-It also provides a `all` method for responding to all events, and a `remove_listener` method to delete a listener.
+It also provides an `all` method for responding to all events, and a `remove_listener` method to delete a listener.

 You can inherit from `EventEmitter::Base` class to add custom functionality (`class MyEmitter < EventEmitter::Base; end`) or simply create an instance of `EventEmitter::Base` as the following example.